-So this brings us to today, it should be obvious that even in an optimistic scenario, there would be very little worth seeing.
-If you must see Cologne, I would recommend using it as a base to see the rest of the Lower Rhine Valley.
+So this brings us to today.
+It should be evident from the picture that there would be very little worth seeing, even in an optimistic scenario.
+If you must see Cologne, I recommend using it as a base to see the rest of the Lower Rhine Valley.

 To rebuild or not to rebuild?

 - Old-Town: The two small streets on the waterfront beneath St. Martin offer mostly nice post-war architecture mixed with reconstructed buildings from the 17th century.
-This is the main tourist center, and its fairly underwhelming.
+This is the main tourist center, and it’s fairly underwhelming.

-- Hahnen Gate: There are several street corners near the Hahnen Gate which have nearly fully preserved 19th century architecture, but they lack any greater context beyond individual buildings or specific viewing perspectives.
+- Hahnen Gate: Several street corners near the Hahnen Gate have nearly fully preserved 19th-century architecture but lack any greater context beyond individual buildings or specific viewing perspectives.

-- Latin Quarter/Ring Road: There are numerous streets along the ring road with preserved Historicist and Art Nouveau architecture, especially on the south-side of the city.
+- Latin Quarter/Ring Road: There are numerous streets along the ring road with preserved Historicist and Art Nouveau architecture, especially on the south side of the city.
 You will have to go hunting for the best ones through.

-A glimpse into a forgotten past
+A Glimpse into a Forgotten Past

 If you are interested in this side of Cologne, I have a much more detailed itinerary planned out here, and I plan to write a short guide to each of Cologne’s churches in more detail.